 Aspects related to AVC mostly finished

 Open issue: Text description SEI was requested to be included in AVC, but no software exists yet.
 Interest was also expressed to include in HEVC, but that has already been submitted for publication.
-It was agreed in plenary to defer it for some future versions.
+It was agreed in plenary to defer this for future decision after availability of software (and potentially future versions of AVC and HEVC).

 A request was made to start a WD on localization mapping SEI, but so far no software exists yet.
 It was agreed in the plenary that a minimum requirement is implementation in software (at minimum writing and parsing), and in cases where concern is raised about usefulness, a convincing showcase needs to be demonstrated.